This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat oven to 350 degrees.
-Spray a 9X13 inch baking dish with nonstick cooking spray.
+- Preheat oven to 350ºF (177ºC).
+Spray a 9X13-inch baking dish with nonstick cooking spray.

-- Prepare the cake according to box instructions.
+- Prepare the cake according to the box instructions.
 Pour into the prepared baking dish and bake until a toothpick inserted in the center comes out clean.
 Set the pan on the wire baking rack and cool for 15 minutes.

 - Meanwhile, in a medium bowl, whisk together jello and boiling water, until jello is completely dissolved.

-- Spread pie filling evenly over top of cooled cake.
+- Spread pie filling evenly over the top of the cooled cake.
 Using the back of a rubber spatula, gently press the pie filling into the holes.
 Spread with a cool whip over the top.
 When ready to serve, top decoratively with sliced strawberries and serve!

 Fans Also Made: